CONSCIOUS FAMILY AGREEMENTS

 Collaborative divorce works towards a holistic solution, one that looks past blame and focuses on an honest, fair solution for both parties.

 The size of the divorce “pie” doesn’t change, it is just divided differently.
-By using the right expert, we can help clients get to a better solution more efficiently.
+By using a team, we can help clients get to a better solution more efficiently by dealing with each issue in its proper context instead of trying to make every issue a legal issue.
 Each spouse will hire their own attorney but the cost of the other team members is split between the spouses.
-We will sign a separate Collaborative Participation Agreement with your spouse and their counsel that will provide specific guidelines for this process.
+All team members sign a separate Collaborative Participation Agreement that will provide specific guidelines for this process.

 Collaborative divorce is an hourly rate service.